 Petitioning a court for the appointment of a personal representative

 Assisting with the collection and distribution of property from the estate

 Addressing any claims brought against the decedent’s estate

 Whether or not one has a will at the time of death, if the decedent’s assets amount to $68,000 or less in personal property (including bank accounts and cash) and there is no real property, the devisees or heirs may collect the assets by using an Affidavit for Collection of Personal Property.
 There is no required action through the court for small estates.
 Rather, this procedure requires the devisee or heir collecting assets to swear or affirm they are entitled to the assets and will distribute assets to any other entitled devisees or heirs.

-Call 303-757-8300 to schedule an appointment with one of our experienced probate attorneys.
+Call 303-757-8300 or contact us online to schedule an appointment with one of our experienced probate attorneys.